vincentdkafka/AI-Saas-App/README.md

 ## 📜 License

 This project is licensed under the MIT License.
 Copyright (c) 2025 Harsh Kurware

-mail: harshkurware03@gmail.com
+---
+## 📬 Contact
+For feedback or inquiries, please reach out at harshkurware03@gmail.com